tvardy/personal-website/_posts/2018-08-21-understanding-the-git-add-git-commit-pair.md

 >
 > ?!
 >
-> What's the real life purpose of that?!"
+> What's the real-life purpose of that?!"

 The short answer is: You don't actually have to (but you often should)